in03/Dell-Lookup/README.md

 # Dell-Lookup

-A Python package for interacting with Dell's Warranty API to retrieve asset information and perform bulk lookups.
+A client and modular CLI app for Dell's Warranty API to retrieve asset info, perform bulk lookups and more.

 > [!Warning] 🚧 This code is WIP and proof-of-concept.
 Use with caution.